 These new clients can refer your website to their friends and families.
 More people, therefore, get to know about your website’s inclusiveness and user-friendly experience.
 ADA compliance sets you apart from your competitors and provides positive buzz around your business.

-ADA Compliance Helps You Avoid Penalties
+ADA Compliant Website Help You Avoid Penalties

-Failing to meet ADA standards for your website can also come with significant financial and legal repercussions.
+Failing to meet ADA compliant standards for your website can also come with significant financial and legal repercussions.

 Your businesses may face a fine of up to $75,000 following an ADA website breach.
 The fine may rise to $150,000 in case of extra breaches.
 When you compare this hefty fine to upgrading your website to be ADA compliant, then it’s advisable to go for the latter.
 When hiring a web developer, it is vital to pick a company that fully grasps the laws of your state and will ensure full ADA compliance.